Biehrer/ecg-analyzer/README.md

 ### How 2 run:
 no extra steps neccessary

-Adapt hardcoded file paths (e.g strg-f search for C:/ and adapt it to you machine) -> this wont be necessary when there is an filepath manager
+Adapt hardcoded file paths (e.g strg-f search for C:/ inside the code and adapt it to you machine) -> this wont be necessary when there is an filepath manager

+Go to includes/CMakeList.txt and change the filepath in the following line to the location where your Freetype 2 build directy is located: set(ENV{FREETYPE_DIR} "C:/Development/libs/freetype-build/")

+Theses steps are necessary because of the projects early stage